mohammed-nurulhoque/picunic/README.md

 ## Vibe-coded

-This project was 100% vibe-coded in a single session with Claude.
+This project was 100% vibe-coded in a single session with cursor-cli.
 See [CHAT_TRANSCRIPT.md](CHAT_TRANSCRIPT.md) for the full conversation.